 If the car seat’s lower anchor weight maximum is higher than you were expecting (or is higher than on the same seat made after Feb 27, 2014), please understand that the new limits are NOT retroactive.
-However, if you would rather take the more conservative route and follow the new limits, even on an older seat, you can do so at any time – as seat belts are a very safe and very effective way of securing a car seat to the vehicle (so long as you get a tight installation).
+However, you many still take the more conservative route and follow the new limits, even on an older seat, as seat belts are a very safe and very effective way of securing a car seat to the vehicle, so long as you get a tight installation.

 Also, check to see what your vehicle manufacturer has to say.
 Some will give a weight limit, others won’t.
 This table is the most up to date information from the vehicle manufacturers regarding their current lower anchor weight limits.
 The information in the table is taken from the LATCH Manual by SafeRideNews and in some instances the information in the LATCH manual is the ONLY published, vehicle manufacturer-approved source of the information.